LtSnakePlissken/Q/docs/how_to_setup_omnibridge.md

 ## Configure OmniBridge-oracle

 Go into the **omnibridge-oracle** directory.
 This directory contains a docker-compose file for quickly launching the bridge oracle and some example environment configurations.
-Copy the file `.env.testnet` locally to `.env`.
+Copy the file `.env.mainnet` locally to `.env`.
 Adjust the following parameters:

 * ORACLE_VALIDATOR_ADDRESS : Provide your Q validator address.
 Example: 0xac8e5047d122f801...
 * ORACLE_VALIDATOR_ADDRESS_PRIVATE_KEY : Provide your Q validator private key.
 Example: a385db8296ceb9a....
-* COMMON_HOME_RPC_URL : You can keep the default, use https://rpc.qtestnet.org or use the RPC endpoint of our own full node if you are operating one.
+* COMMON_HOME_RPC_URL : You can keep the default, use https://rpc.q.org or use the RPC endpoint of our own full node if you are operating one.
 * COMMON_FOREIGN_RPC_URL : Provide an RPC endpoint of a client of the blockchain on the other side of the bridge.
-Q testnet bridged to the Ethereum Rinkeby network.
-You can use your own ethereum client, a public endpoint or [create an infura account](https://infura.io/) for free to get a personal Ethereum Rinkeby access point (e.g. https://rinkeby.infura.io/v3/1673abc....).
+Q mainnet bridges to the Ethereum mainnet.
+You can use your own ethereum client, a public endpoint or [create an infura account](https://infura.io/) for free to get a personal Ethereum mainnet access point (e.g. https://rinkeby.infura.io/v3/1673abc....).

 ## Launch the oracle
 To start the client with docker-compose make the call